 We receive many inquiries from U.S. citizens, H-1B visa holders, DACA recipients, and other persons living in the U.S. who want to move to Canada in response to the election of Donald Trump as President of the United States.
-The election was closely followed by the Muslim Travel Ban, DACA cancellation, and separating families at the southern border.
+The election was closely followed by the Muslim Travel Ban, DACA cancellation, separating families at the southern border, and most recently shutting down the government over a phony “crisis” on the Mexico border.
 Many are shocked by the dangerous actions of the Trump administration, including Trump’s support for white supremacists, banning transgendered persons from the military, and withdrawal from the Paris Climate Accord.
 By contrast, Canada is a welcoming, progressive and pluralistic society with no anti-immigrant sentiment.

 At the same time, Canada is a separate country from the U.S., with its own rules relating to immigration and nationality.
 Persons living in the United States cannot simply move to Canada without proper legal authorization.
 But it’s easier than you think!
 Here are some ways our law firm has been helping persons living in the United States find new homes in Canada:

 - Canada’s new points-based Express Entry program offers very rapid immigration to Canada for those who qualify.
 The program awards points based on education, work experience, language skills in English or French, and age.
 Persons with approved job offers in Canada, work permits, or provincial nominations will readily qualify under this system.

 - Many H-1B workers in the U.S. will qualify for Express Entry.
 DACA participants with college degrees and several years of work experience may be good candidates for Express Entry as well.
 DACA status is no bar to applying for Canadian immigration, and you would not need to leave the U.S. until your case is actually approved.